racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/Tasklets.md

 This file is located in `/opt/qbase5/pyapps/sampleapp/impl/action/crm/customer/create`, where `crm` is a domain inside the 'sampleapp' application.
 All folder names, including the domain name, are used as tags of the tasklet.
 Thus the tags of the given tasklet example are `crm`, `customer`, and `create`.

-In PyLabs 5 you can still use the old style tasklets, where the priority and tags are inside the tasklet.
+In Pylabs 5 you can still use the old style tasklets, where the priority and tags are inside the tasklet.
 In that case the tags and priority override the folder and file name usage as described above.
 An oldstyle tasklet then looks like: